jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

 The whole project is structured in modules.
 In Java 9, a module is a set of packages, that you can compile apart generating a jar file.
 Modules depend on each other.

+Regarding Java 9 modules, I highly recommend the book <a target="_blank" href="https://javamodularity.com/">"Java 9 Modularity: Patterns and practices for developing maintainable applications", by Sander Mak & Paul Bakker</a>

 I've put all the modules in just one GitHub repository, so that you can see and build them all together, but Java 9 allows you to have them in different repositories, compile them apart, and then provide their locations at runtime to choose them dynamically.
 We will see this later on, at the end of this article series, as an advanced way of execution.

 Now let's see the modules and the convention I follow for naming them and their packages.